 How to get the kid to nurse off momFloppy Kid SyndromeOn just about every page it seems we have emphasized the importance of helping the baby learn to nurse as soon as possible after birth.
 Once the fluid has been cleared from the lungs, it is time to start the training.
 Should every attempt to get the kid to nurse off mom fail, milk 4 - 8 ounces of colostrum into a small "nipple bottle" and feed it directly to the kid without delay.
 Once a little has reached the taste buds in the mouth, the nursing instinct will be stimulated in almost every case.
 (More hints on bottle feeding will be offered below.)How to get the kid to take a bottle

 Before you try the kid on mom, milk out one or two squirts from each teat into a towel in order to guarantee that the "plug" has been removed and that milk is flowing freely.
 If nothing comes out, either she has no milk or you need to work further on the plug.
 Sometimes you will need to manipulate the plug out with gentle force by squeezing and sliding your thumb and forefinger down the teat.
 Never insert a foreign object into the teat to remove the plug.
 (The following technique may sound overly-acrobatic, but do it anyway--because I said so!)
 With the dam restrained, preferably by someone holding her, lie all the way on the ground on your side or back so that you are looking up at the mom's belly.
 With the kid held in a position so that it is about ready to nurse, squirt a drop or two of milk onto your little finger.
 Put the upside-down milky finger into the kids mouth and try to get the kid to suck on your finger.
 It helps to rub the roof of the mouth a few times with your little finger If you succeed, it will make the next step easier; if you don't, then go to the next step anyhow.
 While holding the kid's mouth slightly open, use the other hand to squirt a small amount into the mouth and then again stick you little finger in the mouth and rub the roof of the mouth.
 Try to aim the stream so that it hits against the tongue or some other part so that the milk has an opportunity to stimulate the taste buds and does not just run down the throat in such a way that it can get into the lungs.
 You are trying to get the kid to want the milk and go searching for it rather than just passively letting you pour it down the throat.
 This will do so much more to train it to nurse on its own.
 Usually it will start wiggling around trying to find out where this good-tasting stuff is coming from and your job is now simply one of helping it find the teat by moving the teat to the kid rather than trying to force the kid toward the teat.
 By lying completely on the ground, all your efforts can be directed toward this one task.
 Otherwise, you will find yourself standing on your head, off-balance, fighting with a reluctant kid who is trying to go backwards and, by now, a mom who is getting very impatient with your silliness.
 It may take several attempts before the kid learns how to grasp the teat, but if you reward it frequently with a little milk aimed into the mouth, you'll find that a few minutes spent in this ungraceful-looking position will save many minutes or even hours spent fighting with an unwilling partner.
 If you have to force the situation, use the index finger of one hand to hold the mouth open while inserting the teat into the mouth with the other hand.
 You will be more apt to be successful if you make a real mess of the job and start the stream BEFORE the teat gets into the mouth so that there is an opportunity to taste the milk before this strange object is jammed into its mouth.
 If failure continues, go back to the milk-on-the-finger step and get it sucking on your finger once again.
 The most important thing is to stimulate the sucking instinct; if this is present, the rest will follow.This is one of the hardest and most important things in all of goat raising.
 Several of the above techniques described above will help here as well.
 Try to convince the kid to suck on your milky finger.
 If you are feeding powdered milk, use any kind of whole milk (such as cow milk, condensed milk) to get it started.
 They don't usually like the taste of most powdered replacers.
 Make sure the nipple is rather soft, not a brand new hard one.
 Try putting just the very tip of the nipple in the mouth and squirting a small amount in ahead of it, making the kid reach for it a litte.
-You can try sliding the nipple in and out of the mouth a little.Oral electrolytes
+You can try sliding the nipple in and out of the mouth a little.Lack of sucking reflex

 Sometimes kids will nurse better if you have your finger in its mouth along side of the nipple and wiggle it around a little bit.